3 years from now

 Gibbs smiles at her, looks back down at Tali, and I can tell he's remembering being in my position a long time ago.
 I now understand what he went through when he lost Shannon and Kelly.
 My eyes start to water again, this time in sorrow for him.
 Gibbs walks towards me, and hugs me a bit awkwardly with Tali cradled in one arm, and with the other hand firmly planted behind my neck and says, "I'm proud of you, Son."

 I break down and cry.
-I can't tell you if it's because I'm so tired, so emotionally overwhelmed or something else all together.
+I can't tell you if it's because I've been up for over forty hours straight , if I'm just so emotionally overwhelmed or something else all together.
 I'm sure Ducky could somehow tie it to my lack of paternal affirmation growing up, but whatever the reason, I have to admit it feels good.
 This man, the one I most admire and respect, the man who has seen all the times I've screwed up over the past dozen years, the man I would have chosen to raise me, is proud of me.
 I've done nothing to deserve it.
 Gibbs keeps his hand on the back of my neck and squeezes it a few times.
 I look at him again with my daughter and I finally get it.

 No matter what happens, no matter how many times she messes up, I will love this little girl.
 I will protect her, I will be there for her.
 I know I'll screw up now and then, but there is nothing that she could ever do to change my commitment to her, or her mom.
 I now understand how Gibbs could help me get through all my stupidity, patiently being there to help me be a better man in the long run.
 My own father was required to parent me, but it was done reluctantly at a distance.
 Gibbs has always been just a few feet away, and has parented all of us by choice.